-The Mode parameter appears only for the HSU-T V11 and HSU-T 35 Cards.
-It allows you to identify how the HSU port appears to the device on the other end of the interface cable.
+This parameter appears only for the HSU-T V11 and HSU-T 35 Cards.
+It allows you to identify how the HSU port appears to the device on the other end of the circuit.
 The dce option causes the port to be recognized as a DCE (data circuit-terminating equipment) device.
 The dte option causes the port to be recognized as a DTE (data terminal equipment) device.